cmdFrog/WorkoutTracker/README.md

 # WorkoutTracker

-WorkoutTracker is a Python GUI application using TKinter(specifically tkbootstrap) for recording the reps and weight for an exercise on a given date.
+WorkoutTracker is a Python GUI application using TKinter (specifically ttkbootstrap) for recording the reps and weight for an exercise on a given date.
 Your data can then be graphed to visualize progress.
 More features are planned for the future.

 ## Installation